 On Call periods will be formally timetabled at the start of each academic year, usually in unallocated time or Academy Time 1.
-However, this may be reviewed/amended during the year.
-The period should not be used to arrange meetings due to the busy nature of the On Call role.

-On Call 1
+This may be reviewed/amended during the year.
+The period should not be used to arrange meetings due to the proactive nature of the On Call role.
+It is essential that both On Call 1 and 2 respond to calls and Class Charts logs immediately and do not wait for the other party to respond first.
+This is so that colleagues are always supported effectively.